christo-olivier/modelsmith/docs/getting_started.md

 ## Failing silently

-Modelsmith will raise a `ModelNotDerivedError` exception if no valid response was obtained.
+Modelsmith will raise a `ResponseNotDerivedError` exception if no valid response was obtained.
 You can change this by passing `False` to the `raise_on_failure` parameter of the `Forge` class.

 This will suppress the exception and return `None` instead.